-The Ministry is partnering with Arup to develop a national-scale, agent based model (ABM) to examine the impacts of transport system changes in a unified and systematic manner.
-The model seeks to replicate the many interactions of diverse individuals (agents) to understand how complex systems function and evolve, which then allow for a range of policy questions to be explored.
-For instance, how new infrastructure or road pricing affects travel behaviour and assessing the social and environmental impacts of such changes.
+The Ministry is partnering with Arup to develop a countrywide agent based model (ABM) to examine and assess the impacts of transport system changes in a unified, systematic manner.
+The model seeks to replicate the multiple interactions of individual movements (the agents) to understand how complex systems function and evolve.
+This will allow a range of policy questions to be explored based on real time current data.
+It will allow the New Zealand government to look at how new infrastructure or road pricing affects travel behaviour, for example, and to assess the social and environmental impacts of such changes.

-Our teams from New Zealand and London, together with the Ministry, have co-designed the plan for developing the simulation model for New Zealand to help the ministry improve its ability to plan and evaluate potential changes to the transport system and ensure a more sustainable future.
-The new model will support decision making through better use of data, technology and innovation to help navigate transport challenges over the next 5-50 years.
+Our teams from New Zealand and London, working with the Ministry, have co-designed the plan for developing the simulation model for New Zealand to help improve its ability to plan and evaluate potential changes to the transport system and ensure a more sustainable future.
+The new model will support decision making through better use of data, technology and innovation to help navigate the transport challenges coming in the next 5-50 years.

 Overcoming national challenges

-In 2018, the Ministry developed the Transport Outcomes Framework, which set out a new direction for New Zealand and increased the focus on mode-neutrality to improve the long-term sustainability of the transport network.
+In 2018, the Ministry developed the Transport Outcomes Framework.
+This sets out a new direction for New Zealand, increasing the focus on mode-neutrality to improve the long-term sustainability of the transport network.
 For the project to be successful, it is important for the model to respond to the needs of all individuals.

 We created a vision with a set of design principles for building the simulation and engaged with key stakeholders over a three-month period to understand requirements and priority policy questions centred around five connected outcomes – inclusive access, economic prosperity, healthy and safe people, environmental sustainability, and resilience.
 The process highlighted a number of potential use cases to inform the model’s development and its value.